-From time to time, we have entered into, or may in the future enter into, hedging transactions using financial derivatives instruments to protect against risks related to fluctuations in interest rates, exchange rates, the price of pulp, the price of gas, fuel oil and electricity used in the production process, equity swaps related to our share price and carbon dioxide (CO2) forward agreements related to our greenhouse gas emission rights.
+From time to time, we have entered into, or may in the future enter into, hedging transactions using financial derivatives instruments to protect against risks related to fluctuations in interest rates, exchange rates, the price of pulp, the price of, fuel oil and electricity used in the production process, equity swaps related to our share price and carbon dioxide (CO2) forward agreements related to our greenhouse gas emission rights.
 Amongst interest rate derivatives, we mostly use financial interest rate swaps.
-When and if contracted pulp price derivatives and those of certain energy products are principally swaps and options.
+Pulp price derivatives and those of certain energy products are principally swaps and options.
 However, our hedging transactions may not sufficiently or adequately protect us against these risks, and market changes in the future may not be consistent with historical data or our assumptions.
 If markets move adversely, we may incur financial losses on these hedging transactions.
-For example, we incurred €27.6 million in hedging-related losses in 2012, which adversely affected our results of operations, whilst in 2013; we recorded a hedging-related gain of €12.1 million and no gain or loss in 2014 and €0.05 million loss in 2015.
+For example, we incurred €27.6 million in hedging-related losses in 2012, which adversely affected our results of operations, whilst in 2013; we recorded a hedging-related gain of €12.1 million and no gain or loss in 2014, €0.05 million hedging-related in 2015 and €0.7 million in hedging-related losses in 2016